Verify the benefits of GPU-acceleration for your workloads

 - Alternate test configurations available upon request.

 Unlike traditional CPUs, which focus on general-purpose software applications, Tesla GPUs are designed specifically to provide the highest compute performance possible.
-The Tesla K40 GPU is the latest and fastest accelerator.
-Based on the Kepler architecture, it features:
+For many applications, a GPU-accelerated system will be 5X to 25X times faster than a CPU-only system:

 Try today on advanced, fully integrated hardware

-Whether you use community-built code or have in-house GPU-accelerated applications, we are offering you remote benchmarking time on our latest hardware.
-This includes NVIDIA Tesla K40 GPUs with over 3X the performance of previous Tesla GPUs.
+Whether you use community-built code or have in-house GPU-accelerated applications, we are offering remote benchmarking time on our latest hardware.
+This includes NVIDIA Tesla V100 and P100 GPUs with over 5X the performance of previous Tesla GPUs.

 See how fast your code can run